The History of Doble Jewellers

 After years of supporting the team as a loyal Exeter man, Ivor became involved with Exeter City Football Club and was soon was elected as chairman of the club.

-Ivor and John expanded further across Devon with a shop towards the bottom of the high street in Brixham.
+Ivor and John expanded further across Devon with opening a shop in Brixham.

 After finishing university Ivor’s grandson Roo Doble joined the business, training underneath both Ivor and John.